-Architect Kengo Kuma is a renowned Japanese architect known for his innovative designs that are rooted in Japanese traditional architecture, combined with modern materials and techniques.
-He follows several principles in his work that have become defining features of his style.
+Architect Kengo Kuma is renowned for his works rooted in Japanese traditional designs, but combined with modern materials and techniques.

 Kuma values natural materials such as wood and stone, incorporating them in his designs to create an organic connection to nature.

 This museum is a striking, angular building that incorporates traditional Scottish materials such as stone and wood.
 It also uses Japanese elements such as the use of light and water, along with hundreds of precast concrete panels with a highly textured surface.

 The building has been praised for its sensitivity to the surrounding landscape and its integration with the River Tay.

 Kuma aims to create light, airy spaces that are free from heavy materials and cluttered details.
 This helps to create a calm and serene atmosphere in his buildings.

 Inspired by the form of a tree, this center has a glass facade with wooden pieces, representing the branches of the tree.
 The building receives plenty of natural light, especially in the higher floors.

 Kuma often uses glass and other transparent materials to create a sense of openness and flow between the interior and exterior spaces.

 CLT was used for the inside without any insulation with gradational changes in the size of openings made of glass.
 The roof was a transparent glass canopy composite structure consisting of CLT and steel members.